SAP-samples/btp-generative-ai-hub-use-cases/10-byom-oss-llm-ai-core/README.md

 # Bringing Open-sourced LLMs into SAP AI Core with Ollama and LocalAI
 The open-source community surrounding Large Language Models (LLMs) is evolving rapidly, with new models, backends, libraries, and toolings constantly emerging.
 These developments enable the running of LLMs locally or on self-hosted environments.
-This repository serves as a guide on how to bring popular open-source Large Language Models (such as Llama 2, Mistral, Mixtral, Gemma, LlaVA, etc.) into SAP AI Core using widely adopted open-source LLM tools or backends.
+SAP AI Core is a service in the SAP Business Technology Platform that is designed to handle the execution and operations of your AI assets in a standardized, scalable, and hyperscaler-agnostic way.
+This repository serves as a guide on how to bring popular open-source Large Language Models (such as Mistral, Mixtral, Gemma, LlaVA, Llama 2, etc.) into SAP AI Core using widely adopted open-source LLM tools or backends, which complements SAP Generative AI Hub with self-hostsed open-source LLMs.
 - [Ollama](https://ollama.com/)
 - [LocalAI](https://localai.io/)
 - [llama.cpp](https://github.com/ggerganov/llama.cpp/tree/master/examples/server)